Drishyam 3

-Drishyam 3 is an upcoming Indian Malayalam-language crime thriller film written and directed by Jeethu Joseph.
-It is the third installment in the Drishyam film series.
-The film stars Mohanlal, Meena, Ansiba Hassan and Esther Anil reprising their roles.
-It is produced by Antony Perumbavoor under Aashirvad Cinemas.
+Drishyam 3: The Past Never Stays Silent, or simply Drishyam 3, is a 2026 Indian Malayalam-language crime drama film written and directed by Jeethu Joseph.
+Produced by Antony Perumbavoor for Aashirvad Cinemas, it is a sequel to Drishyam 2 (2021) and the third installment in the Drishyam film series.
+The film stars Mohanlal, alongside Meena, Ansiba Hassan, Esther Anil, Kalabhavan Shajon, Siddique, Murali Gopy, and Asha Sharath.